In order to use this module, you must configure one or more API-keys. API-keys

 There are several settings introduced by this module:

 A comma-separated list of host suffixes that trigger our attempt to

 A comma-separated list of ports that trigger our SSL support.
 Defaults to

-An API-key which is used to authorize this client when connecting to Elastic Cloud.
+An API-key which is used to authorize this client when connecting to Elasticsearch Service.
 API-keys are managed via the console as a list of Strings

 under the root level key "api_keys".
 Defaults to